timrichardson/Prime-Ubuntu-18.04/README.md

 There are virtually no reports of bbswitch not working in ubuntu 18.04 and there are many reports of the new way not working.

 The script calls a background service which kills lightdm, takes a few steps to change state, and restarts lightdm.
+Killing the display manager is necessary to remove the nvidia drivers.

 The steps to change state: